Did you know that WordPress creates thumbnails from images you upload?

 So what’s the solution then?

 By default the WPSSO TIE add-on applies a safe, moderate amount of sharpening to every JPEG image created by WordPress.
-A Pro version is also available for existing WPSSO Core Pro users, which allows for the customization and fine-tuning of some ImageMagick library settings.
+A Premium version is also available that allows customization and fine-tuning of some ImageMagick library settings.

 Can you spot the difference?
 Which image would you click on?